Chapter 1 - Starting programming with Python#

 A data structure is the fundamental form that Python uses to store and manipulate data.
 It allows for efficient calculations and analysis over entire datasets.
 There are multiple types of data structures.
 In this course we will discuss lists, arrays and DataFrames.

-• A DataFrame is a matrix of different elements organized in rows and columns which CAN be of different datatypes.
+.A DataFrame is a table of different elements organized in rows and columns which CAN be of different datatypes (although each column can only have one data type).
+We use the pandas library to work with DataFrames.

 In this section we will learn how to create lists, arrays and dataframes, extract the relevant information from one of them, and perform calculations with them.